DSE VA Workbook Design Guide

 Questions to ask yourself

-Ideas — artwork 2 — What are my starting directions for this piece?
+Draft / sketches — artwork 2 — What are my starting directions for this piece?

 Example: initial ideas for artwork 2, part 1 Example: initial ideas for artwork 2, part 2